 M.Ed. in English as a Second Language Coursework

-To earn your M.Ed. in English as a Second Language, you will complete nine courses, including your practicum, for a total of 36 credit hours.
-Classes are eight weeks long and self-paced for your convenience.
+To earn your M.Ed. in English as a Second Language, you will complete eight courses, plus your practicum, for a total of 36 credit hours.
+Online classes are eight weeks long and on-campus classes are 15 weeks.
 The practicum field experience is a full semester of 15 weeks, comprising 450 hours.

 MTEL Requirements for Initial License in English as a Second Language: